ITISFoundation/osparc-simcore/docs/releasing-workflow-instructions.md

 2. Adjust the list of changes if needed
 3. Press the **Publish release** button
 4. The CI will be automatically triggered and will deploy the staging release
+5. **Once the deploy was successfully done: create a PR from that branch to the master branch if it applies
+6. The branch can be safely deleted afterwards

 See ![img/git-hotfix-workflow.svg](img/git-hotfix-workflow.svg)